Smoked Turkey Corn Soup

 Prep the Turkey Neck: Rinse the smoked turkey neck thoroughly under cold running water.
 Check for any bone fragments or excess fat and remove them.
 Pat dry and set aside.

-Cook the Split Peas and Turkey: Add the soaked split peas and turkey neck to your Instant Pot or pressure cooker.
-Cook on high pressure for 15 minutes.
+Cook the Split Peas and Turkey: Add the soaked split peas and turkey neck to a pressure cooker.
+Add enough water to cover by about 1–2 inches.
+Pressure cook for about 15 minutes after the cooker reaches full pressure.
+Once done, remove from heat and allow the pressure to release naturally before opening.
 The peas should be fully dissolved and the broth thick and golden.
-For stovetop, simmer for 45 to 60 minutes until the peas break down completely.
+For the stovetop, simmer for 45–60 minutes until the peas break down completely.

 Add the Vegetables: To the same pot add the cassava, sweet potato, eddoes, carrot, corn, onion, garlic, and thyme sprigs.
 Tuck the green onions in whole.
 Pour in enough water to just cover the top of the vegetables.